MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-rosettanet/troubleshoot-known-issues-installation.md

 ## Do not install SQL Server on the domain controller computer
- If you install [!INCLUDE[btsSQLServerNoVersion](../Token/btsSQLServerNoVersion_md.md)] on the same computer as your domain controller computer, it returns the following error message when it is trying to create the SQL send ports:
+ If you install SQL Server on the same computer as your domain controller computer, it returns the following error message when it is trying to create the SQL send ports:

 ```
 Error: Failed updating binding information.